intercity/chef-repo/README.md

 * In the `mysql` section replace the three `<random password>` with your desired MySQL passwords.
 * In the `ssh_deploy_keys` section, copy the contents of your `~/.ssh/id_rsa.pub` file so your workstation is enabled to deploy with Capistrano.
 * In the `active_applications` section, customize the sample `myapp` values with your own Rails application values.
-* In the `active_applications\config` subsection, add your [Figaro](https://github.com/laserlemon/figaro) application configuration.
-All entries will be written out to `shared/config/application.yml`.
+* In the `active_applications\app\config` subsection, you can use the config builder to generate YAML configuration files.
+See *Configuration* below.
 * In the `rbenv` section, enter the correct Ruby version that your app should use.

 When your host configuration file is set up you run: